senthilchandrasegaran/textplorer/README.md

 This installs all required modules.

 **NOTE:**
-This setup has been tested only on Windows.
-Updating the path variables in the file `public/pythonscripts/infoContent.py` to reflect the paths of the Stanford NER and POS Taggers should work, but proceed at your own risk.
+It is wise to update the path variables in the file `public/pythonscripts/infoContent.py` to reflect the paths of the Stanford NER and POS Taggers, instead of relying on the `$PATH` variable setting.
+Make sure you have the absolute path (paths starting with `~/` or `$HOME` will not work.

 ## License
 Released under [BSD license](https://opensource.org/licenses/BSD-3-Clause).